European Union proposes Russian coal ban in new sanctions

 Because of its climate ambitions, the EU has been moving away from coal for years.
 Coal use fell from 1.2 billion tons a year to 427 million tons between 1990 and 2020, but imports rose from 30% to 60% of coal use.

-The European Union gets about 25% of its oil from Russia, while the EU imported 53% of hard coal from the country in 2020, which accounted for 30% of the EU’s hard coal consumption.
+The European Union imported 53% of hard coal from Russia in 2020, which accounted for 30% of the EU’s hard coal consumption.

-Russian coal would be easier to replace than Russian gas because coal comes by ship and there are multiple global suppliers.
-Germany’s association of coal importers said in March that Russian coal could be replaced “in a few months.”
+Russian coal would be easier to replace than natural gas because coal comes by ship and there are multiple global suppliers.
+Germany’s association of coal importers said last month that Russian coal could be replaced “in a few months.”

-Analysts at the Bruegel think tank said in March that Germany and Poland were particularly reliant on Russian coal for power generation and that “Russian coal can be replaced because global markets are well supplied and flexible.”

-But they added that “replacing Russian coal imports will require the lightspeed deployment of new supply chains to bring the right type of coal where it is needed.
-Most European coal users already source from different suppliers and should be able to build on existing relationships.”

 But the switch would mean more import demand from Europe and higher global coal prices, with significant effects on emerging and developed economies that also rely on coal.